easy-software-ufal/catalog-test-smells/docs/source/Code related/Code duplication/Test Code Duplication.rst

 ^^^^^
 Definitions:

-* Repeated test code steps
 * This test smell normally identifies classes that contain test methods with repeated test code steps.
-* When several tests in a suite needs to be setup or do similar computations
-* The same test code is repeated many times.

 Code Example::